AI SEO Tools: What Works and What's Just Hype

 - Publishing AI content without editing

-- Using "one-click" content generators that promise 50 articles a week
+- "One-click" content generators promising 50 articles a week

-- Programmatic SEO at scale with zero human oversight
+- Programmatic SEO at scale with zero oversight

-- Letting AI write about topics that require expertise (health, finance, legal)
+- Letting AI write about topics requiring expertise

 - Ahrefs, Semrush, SE Ranking for AI-augmented keyword clustering